-Psychological issues can often contribute to drug or alcohol abuse.
-Fortunately, psychological trauma can be treated, and those dealing with an addiction benefit greatly from getting treatment for this alongside their addiction.
+Individuals with chemical dependency and mental health issues often have an increased likelihood of having experienced trauma in the past.
+Psychological issues like trauma often contribute to drug or alcohol abuse.
+Fortunately, trauma can be treated, and those dealing with a co-occurring disorder benefit greatly from simultaneous treatment for addiction and mental illness.

 Your Trauma is Unique

 The first thing a person seeking treatment learns is that his or her trauma is unique; that “your trauma is yours.”
 The traumatic event and your unique response to it, belong to you.
 Many of those in the beginning stages of treatment say, “I wasn’t abused or beaten, and yet I still have this negative self-image.”
 Trauma doesn’t fit a certain criteria or degree to qualify as trauma.
 The effects of trauma can stem from something as simple as middle-child syndrome or Dad liking another sibling better, to physical abuse or a natural disaster.
 Whatever the trauma, the source of your feelings can be discovered through the evaluation process during the course of regular residential treatment.

 Working Through Trauma